23 Spots to Stop by on the Popular California Longitudinal Course Pacific Coast Highway!

 Shark fin cove is a small secluded cove with cave and huge rock shaped like a shark fin close to San Francisco California

-Required time: 30 minutes to 1 hour
+Time required: 30 minutes to 1 hour

 7. Natural Bridges State Beach